Greenville Trademark Attorneys & Lawyers

 The U.S. Patent and Trademark Office's (USPTO) Supplemental Register is a list of trademarks and service marks that do not qualify for the Principal Register.
 Names and symbols that are being used in business but aren't specific and unique enough to end up on the Principal Register qualify for the Supplemental Register.

 There are several differences between the Supplemental Register and the Principal Register.
 The Principal Register has mostly unique trademarks.
 If you have a trademark on the Principal Register, then you own that trademark in all 50 states.

-So, in a lawsuit, the person disputing your principal registration would have a harder time proving you're not the owner of the trademark or service mark.
-If your mark is on the Principal Register,
+So, in a lawsuit, the person disputing your principal registration would have a harder time

 - 7 min read

 Product licensing is a streamlined way to turn an idea into a product that's ready for sale.
 Here's how to license a product:

 - Come up with a great idea.